Spyker F8-VII: 2008 season

+Later uses

 In 2011, Force India teamed up with the artist Dexter Brown to produce an art car.
 The car was a hand painted VJM01 which was set to be auctioned for charity at the first Indian Grand Prix.
 The actual car used was VJM01-05, as raced by Giancarlo Fisichella in sixteen of the eighteen races in 2008.

+Other events

+On 17 April 2007, Albers raced the F8-VII against the Royal Netherlands Air Force (RNLAF) F-16AM fighter jet, piloted by RNLAF pilot Ralph Staal in the event called "Full Throttle" organized by RNLAF.
+The purpose of the event was to raise awareness of their recruitment program.